Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Houston has combined with its opponents to put up more than 48 points just two times this season.
+- Houston and its opponents have combined for 47 points just twice this season.

-- Saturday's over/under is 6.3 points higher than the combined 41.7 PPG average of the two teams.

-- This contest's over/under is 3.0 points lower than the 51 these two squads combine to give up per game in 2021.
+- The two teams combine to average 41.7 points per game, 5.3 less than the over/under in this contest.

+- The 51 points per game these two squads have allowed to opponents this season are 4.0 more than the 47 over/under in this contest.

 Houston Stats and Trends

-- Thus far this year Houston has two wins against the spread.

-- The Cougars covered the spread in their only game when favored by 19 points or more.
+- The Cougars have been favored by 19 points or more once this season and covered the spread.

-- Houston's games this year have gone over the point total one time in three opportunities (33.3%).
+- Houston's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- The Cougars score 36.7 points per game, comparable to the 36.0 per matchup the Midshipmen allow.
+- The Cougars put up 36.7 points per game, comparable to the 36.0 per matchup the Midshipmen allow.

-- Houston is 2-0 against the spread and 2-0 overall in games when it scores more than 36.0 points.
+- Houston is 2-0 against the spread and 2-0 overall this season when the team records more than 36.0 points.

-- In games that Houston piles up more than 344.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- Houston is 2-0 against the spread and 2-0 overall when the team totals over 344.5 yards.

-- This year, the Cougars have turned the ball over five times, two more than the Midshipmen's takeaways (3).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.